 AP VoteCast is a probability-based, state-by-state survey of registered voters that is combined with a large opt-in survey of Americans conducted online.
 The survey captures both the voices of those who choose to vote, and registered voters who decide not to cast ballots.
 Together with the AP Vote Count and AP’s race calls, AP VoteCast provides newsrooms with all the data they need to tell the comprehensive story of Election Day.

 AP VoteCast debuted for the November 2018 U.S. midterm elections.
-AP VoteCast is returning in the 2020 presidential primary season and in November for the general election.
+AP VoteCast is returning in the 2022 midterm general election.
 The results can be licensed by AP elections subscribers.